 “What should I set my air conditioner at?” is a pretty hot (sorry!) question these days.
 We Canadians want to do our part to save energy and cut electricity bills, but at the same time, we need air conditioning more than ever to cope with summers that seem hotter every year.

 How do we balance the two?
 What should we set the air conditioner at to combine coolness and energy efficiency?
+Do you need to install a new air conditioner?
 Read on for practical how-tos.

 1. Set Your AC At 25.5°

 Like Goldilocks’s porridge, this temperature is just right – not so cold that it wastes electricity (and money), but not so hot your home feels like a sauna.
 The idea is to make your home comfortable, not icy cold with air conditioning running all the time.

 2. Get A Little Help From Your Thermostat

 Install a programmable or smart thermostat to regulate the air conditioning.
 Program it to raise the temperature a few degrees higher when you’ll be out of the house for several hours or more, and then lower it just in time, so you’ll come home to a comfortably cool house.

 If you already change or clean your air filter faithfully, give yourself a pat on the back.
 (If not, consider yourself reminded.)
 Proper care helps the system cool more efficiently.
 Now here’s another important step: schedule a thorough air conditioner tuneup with one of our “friendly experts.”
 At the same time, they can take care of any needed A/C repairs.

 Dishwashers, dryers, stoves, and other appliances give off an awful lot of heat when they’re working.
 We won’t ask you to give up these modern conveniences completely, but using them less (or in off hours, at least) will help keep your house from overheating.